Future Rapid Effect System: FRES UV competition

 In 1999, Germany and United Kingdom began development of the Boxer Multi Role Armoured Vehicle, which was intended to assume different roles via switchable modules.
-However, the UK announced it would withdraw from the project in 2003, stating that the Boxer did not fulfill requirements.
+The UK withdrew from the project in 2003, stating that the Boxer did not fulfill requirements.
 The British Ministry of Defence decided to pursue a replacement, with a specification that it could be airlifted by Airbus A400M and smaller C-130 Hercules transport aircraft.
-The new "Future Rapid Effect System" project was established on 5 May 2004, with an assessment period of two years.
+The new "Future Rapid Effect System" project was established in May 2004, with an assessment period of two years.

 Since then, the Defence Science and Technology Laboratory has been researching electric armour, with the view of ultimately integrating it into the FRES design.
-Plans for FRES vehicles to be carried by C-130 have also been dropped for being unworkable.
+Plans for FRES vehicles to be carried by C-130 were dropped for being unworkable.

-On 7 June 2007, the then Minister of State for Defence Equipment and Support, Lord Drayson, announced that three vehicles had been selected for trials to determine the utility vehicle design for FRES UV.
+In June 2007, the then Minister of State for Defence Equipment and Support, Lord Drayson, announced that three vehicles had been selected for trials to determine the utility vehicle design for FRES UV.
 These were: